laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/resource-usage.md

 # Resource Usage

-You can specify resource requests and limits as you can see in the `Resources` settings of deployments.
+You can specify resource requests and limits as you can see in the **Resources** settings of deployments.

+To be able to change resource settings, you have to deploy the application first, then click the **Write configuration to Git** button.

+You'll be directed to the deployment's status screen, where you need to look for the (...) or meatballs menu, then click the **Edit** button.

+Once you're in the settings, click the Resources tab, where the following options will be listed.

 ## Requests